NHSDigital/bcss-playwright/docs/RepositoryGuide.md

 Each POM encapsulates locators and methods for interacting with a specific page or feature in the UI.<br>
 The purpose of POMs is to promote reusability and maintainability of the automation code by providing a clear structure for page interactions.<br>

-The POMs have been organised into folders based on the base/main page to allow for easier navigation.<br>
+The POMs have been organised into folders based on the main menu within the UI to allow for easier navigation.<br>
 POMs follow the naming convention of `<page_name>_page.py` to clearly indicate their purpose.<br>
+All of the POMs inherit the `BasePage` POM.
+This is so that they can leverage common functionality such as the common click method.<br>

 Please refer to the list below for all available POMs in this repository.